pynapple-org/pynapple/doc/user_guide/12_filtering.md

 Detecting Oscillatory Events
 ---------------------------

-The filtering module also provides a method [`detect_oscillatory_events`](pynapple.process.filtering.detect_oscillatory_events) to automatically detect intervals containing oscillatory events (such as ripples or spindles) in a signal.
+Pynapple also provides a method [`detect_oscillatory_events`](pynapple.process.signal.detect_oscillatory_events) to automatically detect intervals containing oscillatory events (such as ripples or spindles) in a signal.

 To demonstrate, let's create a synthetic signal where a fast oscillation (e.g., 40 Hz) occurs in a noisy signal: